MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ### Bonus: MSBuild 15 and WPF projects

-Everything seemed to work until a year later when I tried to migrate to MSBuild 15 (Visual Studio 2017+).
-There's [an official guide](https://docs.microsoft.com/visualstudio/msbuild/updating-an-existing-application){:target="_build"} to do so.
+Everything seemed to work... until I tried to migrate to MSBuild 15 (so I could build Visual Studio 2017 solutions) a year later.
+There's [an official guide](https://docs.microsoft.com/visualstudio/msbuild/updating-an-existing-application){:target="_build"} to do so (thank you!).

 Apparently, versions under MSBuild 15 were bound to their Visual Studio installation and the new recommended way is to pull them via NuGet packages so they're separate.

 My GameBoy emulator project is built in C++ but uses [a Logger built in WPF]({{ '/' | absolute_url }}log-window-0/).
 Turns out, WPF uses MSBuild itself to process `.xaml` files (its UI-definition files).
 So, it tries to spawn and wait for a new MSBuild process within ours!
 That results in an `Unknown build error: object reference not set to an instance of an object`.
 Yes, a null pointer exception is all of the info you have to diagnose it.
 Good.